-The CalOMS-Tx Business Rules and Requirements are:
+The CalOMS-Tx business rules and requirements are:

-- Contractor shall contract with a software vendor that complies with the CalOMS-Tx data collection system requirements for submission of CalOMS-Tx data.
-A Business Associate Agreement (BAA) shall be established between the Contractor and the software vendor.
-The BAA shall state that DHCS is allowed to return the processed CalOMS-Tx data to the vendor that supplied the data to DHCS. - 2.
-Contractor shall conduct information technology (IT) systems testing and pass DHCS certification testing before commencing submission of CalOMS-Tx data.
-If the Contractor subcontracts with vendor for IT services, Contractor is responsible for ensuring that the subcontracted IT system is tested and certified by the DHCS prior to submitting CalOMS-Tx data.
-If Contractor changes or modifies the CalOMS-Tx IT system, then Contractor shall retest and pass DHCS re-certification prior to submitting data from a new or modified system. - 3.
-Electronic submission of CalOMS-Tx data shall be submitted by Contractor within 45 days from the end of the last day of the report month.
+- 1. Contractor shall internally comply with the CalOMS-Tx data collection system requirements for submission of CalOMS-Tx data or contract with a software vendor that does.
+If applicable, a Business Associate Agreement (BAA) shall be established between the Contractor and the software vendor, and the BAA shall state that DHCS is allowed to return the processed CalOMS-Tx data to the vendor that supplied the data to DHCS. - 2.
+Contractor shall conduct information technology (IT) systems testing and pass State certification testing before commencing submission of CalOMS-Tx data.
+If the Contractor subcontracts with a vendor for IT services, Contractor is responsible for ensuring that the subcontracted IT system is tested and certified by the DHCS prior to submitting CalOMS-Tx data.
+If Contractor changes or modifies the CalOMS-Tx IT system, then Contractor shall retest and pass state re-certification prior to submitting data from the new or modified system. - 3.
+Electronic submission of CalOMS-Tx data shall be submitted by Contractor within 45 days from the end of the last day of the report month. - 4.
+Contractor shall comply with data collection and reporting requirements established by the DHCS CalOMS-Tx Data Collection Guide (Document 3J) and all former Department of Alcohol and Drug Programs Bulletins and DHCS Information Notices relevant to CalOMS-Tx data collection. - 5.
+Contractor shall submit CalOMS-Tx admission, discharge, annual update, resubmissions of records containing errors or in need of correction, and "provider no activity" report records in an electronic format approved by DHCS.

-- 4. Contractor shall comply with data collection and reporting requirements established by the DHCS CalOMS-Tx Data Collection Guide (Document 3J) and all former Department of Alcohol and Drug Programs Bulletins and DHCS Information Notices relevant to CalOMS-Tx data collection. - 5.
-Contractor shall submit CalOMS-Tx admission, discharge, annual update, resubmissions of records containing errors or in need of correction, and "provider no activity" report records in an electronic format approved by DHCS. - 6.
-Contractor shall comply with the CalOMS-Tx Data Compliance Standards established by DHCS identified in Document 3S for reporting data content, data quality, data completeness, reporting frequency, reporting deadlines, and reporting method. - 7.
-Contractor shall participate in CalOMS-Tx informational meetings, trainings, and conference calls. - 8.
-Contractor shall implement and maintain a system for collecting and electronically submitting CalOMS-Tx data. - 9.
-Contractor shall meet the requirements as identified in Exhibit F, Privacy and Information Security Provisions and Exhibit F, Attachment I Social Security Administration Agreement.
+- 6. Contractor shall comply with the CalOMS-Tx Data Compliance Standards established by DHCS identified in Document 3S for reporting data content, data quality, data completeness, reporting frequency, reporting deadlines, and reporting method. - 7.
+Contractor shall participate in CalOMS-Tx informational meetings, trainings, and conference calls.
+Contractor staff responsible for CalOMS-Tx data entry must have sufficient knowledge of the CalOMS-Tx Data Quality Standards, all new CalOMS-Tx users, whether employed by the Contractor or its subcontractors, shall participate in CalOMS-Tx trainings prior to inputting data into the system. - 8.
+Contractor shall implement and maintain a system that complies with the CalOMS-Tx data collection system requirement for electronic submission of CalOMS-Tx data. - 9.
+Contractor shall meet the requirements as identified in Exhibit F, Privacy and Information Security Provisions and Exhibit F, Attachment I Social Security Administration Agreement. - C. Prevention Data Collection and Reporting Service